Services

 How to file US taxes from abroad online: the ultimate guide for US expats

-E-Filing basics for US expats
+E-filing basics for US expats

 E-filing means sending your Form 1040 to the IRS online instead of mailing paper forms across borders.
 It is the most common way to file expat taxes online, using IRS-approved software on your own or working with a tax professional who submits everything electronically for you.
 For Americans living overseas, online filing is faster, more secure, and gives you proof that the IRS received your return.

-Step-by-step: how to e-file taxes from abroad
+How to file US taxes from abroad online

 Ready to file US taxes online from abroad?
 See how our online process works end-to-end